Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 This should generally be avoided and HTML kept clean

 Reactive variables:
 `$:` creates a labelled expression.
-If an expression is labeled, it will update with
+If an expression is labeled, it will update when a variable is updated